duskpoet/redux-href/README.md

 Function that takes current state and returns object, that will be used to update current location.
 It will be called on every dispatch to calculate location params.
 If returned object equals to previous result, no update will be performed.

-If you need to replace history instead of creating a new record, then include `replaceHistory: true` as a part of action object.
+If you need to replace history instead of creating a new record, then include `replaceHistory: true` as a part of action object meta.
 ```ts
 dispatch({
     type: "some_action",